telerik/xaml-docs/controls/radgridview/how-to/enable-disable-grid-elements.md

 * __GridViewCell__

-Having this in mind, you can control the behavior and enable\disable different parts of your grid view according to some internal logic of yours.
+Having this in mind, you can control the behavior and enable/disable different parts of your grid view according to some internal logic of yours.

->__Important!__ The GridViewDataColumn.IsEnabled property cannot be actually used.
+>important GridViewDataColumn.IsEnabled property cannot be actually used.
 It is a dependency property inherited from [ContentElement](http://msdn.microsoft.com/en-us/library/system.windows.contentelement.aspx).

-You can __disable a whole column__ by changing the __IsEnabled__ property of each one of __its cells__.
+You can __disable whole column__ by changing the __IsEnabled__ property of each one of __its cells__.
 This property gets or sets a value indicating whether this element is enabled in the user interface (UI).
 This is a dependency property inherited from [UIElement](http://msdn.microsoft.com/en-us/library/system.windows.uielement).

-For example:

 #### __XAML__